Assistive Technology Funding Process

 1. Pre planning for the NDIS meeting

 A representative from Liberator can attend planning meetings in order to advocate for communication needs and Assistive Technology.
-Contact ____ for further information.
+Contact your local consultant for further information.

 2. NDIS plan contains AT pending assessment